 221(g) is a temporary refusal of an immigrant visa issued when the petition is going to be reconsidered and reviewed seeking more evidence.
 This evidence could be to establish eligibility or requiring further administrative processing.
 These come in different colors indicating different purposes.

 What do the different colors of 221(g) indicate?

-- 221(g) Blue Form: A blue form implies that the US Visa Consulate needs an additional supporting document(s) to take a decision on a visa application.
+- 221(g) Blue Form: A blue form implies that the US Visa Consulate needs an additional supporting document(s) to make a decision on a visa application.

 - 221(g) White Form: A white form indicates a complex category under 221(g).
-This slip denotes the need for further processing wherein it is handed over to the USCIS and the decision is finally taken based on the information gained from the USCIS.
+This slip denotes the need for further processing wherein it is handed over to the USCIS and the decision is finally made based on the information gained.

-- 221(g) Pink Form: A pink form is issued when the Visa officer is suspects the information provided within the petition.
+- 221(g) Pink Form: A pink form is issued when the visa officer is suspicious of the information provided within the petition.
 This could be related to work, qualification or purpose of visit.
 Cases like these require additional administrative processing.
-If you receive a pink form, the visa officer will provide you with a reference ID where you can track the status of each application online.
+If you receive a pink form, the visa officer will provide you with a reference ID where you can track the status of the application online.

-- 221(g) Yellow Form: A yellow form is issued when the visa consulates need more time to look at the documentation provided by the applicant.
+- 221(g) Yellow Form: A yellow form is issued when the visa consulate needs more time to review your documentation provided by the applicant.
 Depending upon how extensive this is, the time to revert can fluctuate.
 These type of cases require general administrative processing to substantiate the document(s).

 What to do when you receive a 221(g) Slip?

 The issuance of 221(g) doesn’t necessarily mean that the visa application is rejected or that the chances of finally getting the visa is diminished.
 In most cases, the US consulate is seeking more time to evaluate the application and may need additional documentation to reach a decision.

 - Acknowledge the form color.
 Each color denotes a different reason.